 Connie, a Pressure Cooking Today and a Barbara Bakes reader asked if I could change my Peanut Butter Cheesecake Chocolate Cake in to a pressure cooker cheesecake recipe.
 I thought that was a great idea.

-I used my Pressure Cooker Samoa Cheesecake recipe as a starting point adding peanut butter and chocolate chips to the cheesecake batter.
-Then I topped it the way the chocolate cake was topped, with chocolate ganache and peanut butter cups.
+I used my Pressure Cooker Samoa Cheesecake recipe as a starting point, adding peanut butter and chocolate chips to the cheesecake batter.
+Then I topped it the way the chocolate cake is topped, with chocolate ganache and peanut butter cups.

 Before you get started, be sure and read my Making Perfect Pressure Cooker Cheesecake posts for additional tips.